abhishekmishra/explorations/recursive-subdivision-curves/README.md

     Fussell, and Loren Carpenter.
 1982.
 Computer rendering of stochastic models.
 Commun.
 ACM 25, 6 (June 1982), 371–384."

+# The Algorithm in 1-D

+The paper mentioned in the introduction [^fournier] describes the algorithm we are about to discuss as "... a recursive algorithm for generating approximations to the sample paths of one dimensional fBm" (fBm stands for _fractional Brownian motion_).
+Thus the algorithm generates in every run a sample Brownian motion path between the input end-points.

+Since this algorithm is recursive in nature it can be repeated to any level of detail.
+The detail in the curve increases with the recursive depth of the program.
+This recursive depth should be used to produce a curve that retains sufficient detail at the highest zoom level used in the graphical application.

+Now, let's jump into the algorithm.
+In the original paper the algorithm is written in Pascal, however here I present it informally as we will later develop the program in lua.

+- **Step 1: End-points of the Curve:** First we must established the start and end-point of the curve.
+These will serve as the starting input to the recursive subdivision.
+These points on 1-d are simple _real_ values which can be given as user input or assigned to random values.

+- **Step 2: Establish the number of points:** The paper provides states that for detail level `N`, the number of points in the curve should be `2^N`.
+The maxlevel `N` can be a user input.

 ## Building and Running the Program

 See the `Makefile` in the current directory to see how to build and run the